-One easy way of looking at huge length of geological time is by translating it into one year - at this scale an average human lifespan is just one and a quarter seconds.
+One easy way of looking at the huge length of geological time is by translating it into one year - at this scale an average human lifespan is around half a second.

 Ediacaran sea floor, Namibia, Southwest Africa - 543 million years ago.
 Image: Mighty Fossils